 Penile Rehabilitation After Prostatectomy: What to Know

-Medically Reviewed by Nazia Q Bandukwala, DO on May 09, 2022
+Medically Reviewed by Nazia Q Bandukwala, DO on August 14, 2024

-5 min read
+7 min read

-Penile rehabilitation is a treatment or therapy that helps men reach or regain an erection after a prostatectomy.
+Penile rehabilitation is treatment or therapy that helps you reach or regain an erection after a prostatectomy.
 Your doctor may suggest a rehab program soon after surgery.
-The most common treatments include:
+Even if you're not sexually active, penile rehabilitation is helpful.
+That's because using your penis keeps its tissues and blood vessels healthy and prevents scar tissue from forming.

 Injections.
 Using a fine needle, you could also inject medicine into your penis.
-It eases smooth muscles in your penis and raises blood supply.
+It eases smooth muscles in your penis and raises the blood supply.
 This triggers an erection that usually lasts for up to 2 hours.
 You will give yourself twice-weekly shots for 6 months.
 There are five such injectable drugs:

 • Bimix (a mix of papaverine and phentolamine)